Skip to content

 Overview

-The AMD Ryzen AI Max+ 395 APU combines CPU and GPU on a single chip with access to system memory.
-Unlike discrete GPUs with dedicated VRAM, the integrated RDNA 3.5 graphics shares the 128GB DDR5 system RAM.
+The AMD Ryzen AI Max+ 395 (Strix Halo) APU combines CPU and GPU on a single chip with access to system memory.
+Unlike discrete GPUs with dedicated VRAM, the integrated RDNA 3.5 graphics shares the 128GB LPDDR5X-8000 quad-channel system memory.

 For a comprehensive explanation of the APU architecture, memory subsystem, and design trade-offs, see Hardware Architecture.